JesseWebDotCom/vscode-dev-container/README.md

 ## Highlights

-While this containe is packed with ton of great features, here are just some of the highlights.
+While this container is packed with ton of great features, here are just some of the highlights.

 <!-- markdownlint-disable MD033 -->
 <table><tr><td>Language</td><td>Highlights</td></tr>